12172871782/aasdawdawdwewwwwwww/README.md

 **If you enjoy my work and want to test new models before release, please consider supporting me** [![Become A Patreon](https://badgen.net/badge/become/a%20patron/F96854)](https://patreon.com/user?u=79196446)

+**Disclaimer: The SD 2.0 model is just over 24h old at this point and we still need to figure out how it works exactly.
+Please view this as an early prototype and experiment with the model.**

 **Characters rendered with the model:**
 ![Characters Samples](https://huggingface.co/nitrosocke/Future-Diffusion/resolve/main/images/future-diffusion-samples01s.png)
 **Cars and Animals rendered with the model:**